Timber stock in the forest. Foto: Åke Sjöström/Skogsstyrelsen

 Volumes

-The felled volume, which is the base of the statistics on roundwood prices, has decreased by more than half during the last 20 years, which applies to both the volume on sawlogs and on pulpwood.
-The purchase type ‘delivery timber’ accounts for a small share of the sales on the roundwood market.
-The total volume for sawlogs and pulpwood in the base for the statistics in 2023 amounted to almost 2,4 million m3s ub of which 47 per cent were roundwood of pulpwood and 53 per cent were roundwood of sawlogs.
+The harvested volumes forming the basis for the statistics represents timber volumes sold as delivery timber.
+These volumes have decreased by more than half over the past 20 years, both for sawlogs and pulpwood.
+Delivery timber constitutes a small share of the total timber sales.
+The total volume of sawlogs and pulpwood in the 2024 statistics amounted to just over 2 million cubic meters solid volume under bark of which 49 percent were roundwood of pulpwood and 51 percent were roundwood of sawlogs.

 An explanation to the decrease in volume can be that the share of delivery timber has decreased in comparison to other types of purchase.
 Another explanation is that what is calculated in the system, the base of the statistics, has changed.